axilmar/parserlib/README.md

 ##### Unary operator '-'

-The unary operator '-', when applied on a parse node, makes a parse node optional, i.e. if the parse node fails to parse then parsing continues as if the parse node suceeded.
+The unary `operator -`, when applied on a parse node, makes a parse node optional, i.e. if the parse node fails to parse then parsing continues as if the parse node suceeded.

 Example: